 In 1961 he stayed in Mukyawann and was soon known as the Mukyawann Sayadaw (Sayadaw is an honourable Burmese title for a high monk) because of his knowledge of all aspects of the Dhamma.

-In 1969, as a prominent meditation and Abhidhamma teacher, he became abbot of a large monastery in Yangon with thousands of followers, including the first Dutch disciples Jaap and Maria Guijt.
+In 1969, as a prominent meditation and Abhidhamma teacher, he became abbot of a large monastery in Yangon with thousands of followers, including the first Dutch disciples Jaap and Maria Guijt (see Pictures of Ahba in Myanmar Around 1978 to get an impression).

 Among the followers were some high government officials and his influence became an increasing threat to the (military) junta.

 One night in 1981 he suddenly disappeared.
 Not a day too early as it soon turned out.
-The next morning the army knocked on his monastery doors to take him into custody.
+The next morning the army knocked on the monastery doors to take him into custody.

 Nobody knew where he had gone, until Herman found him in 1983 in the mountains of Northern Thailand, where he lived in a small wooden monastery without water or electricity.